copied to clipboard

 A Quick Forewarning

-Elegance is still in very early development.
+Elegance is still only in Beta.

 There are absolutely no guarantees of backwards compatibility, security or really anything.